Travelling with food allergies can seem daunting but it’s possible to have a great experience with a bit of planning.

 Some resorts even offer a bit of both – a small kitchenette in your room, and catered options.

-Before the holiday
+Before your holiday

 Things to think about include: